 In 2013 prostate cancer accounted for the second highest number of deaths from cancer among males in Australia.
 It is estimated that it will remain the 2nd most common cause of death from cancer among males in 2016, with a staggering one in seven Australian men being diagnosed in their lifetime.
 According to Cancer Australia, the estimated number of deaths from prostate cancer in 2016 is 3398.
 Comparatively, breast cancer is expected to contribute to 3073 deaths this year.
 It is important for men to realise that there’s often no signs or symptoms or early prostate cancer.
 Hence, talking to your Practitioner and talking about the potential benefit of prostate screening is an important step.
 Early detection of a potentially aggressive prostate cancer offers the best chance of a positive outcome.
 If cancer is diagnosed, it can be monitored under the guidance of a urologist, which offers us the best opportunity to determine it’s nature and need to either act or actively monitor.

 So if you haven’t seen a Practitioner in a year, please don’t keep putting it off.
-Do yourself a favour and see a Doctor today for a general health check up!
+Do yourself a favour and see a Practitioner today for a general health check up!